opsschool/curriculum/shell_tools_101.rst

   Jack Smith 26 jack@example.com
   Jane Doe 24 jane@example.com

-Here, you can see that the first two columns have contain the student's name, the third has an age and the fourth, an email address.
 You can use awk to extract just the student's first name and email like this:

 .. code-block:: console